 A former U.S. Navy Reserve Officer, Peace Corps Volunteer, and an attorney, Stephen is also the inventor of the multi-patented Smart Furniture® system and architect of one of the first e-commerce enabled design platforms on the web.

 In his hometown of Chattanooga, Stephen has served as an advisor or director for the Company Lab, the local Trust for Public Land, CreateHere, Chattanooga 3D, RiverCity Company, the Chamber of Commerce, InnovateHere, the American Lung Association, the Theatre Centre, Chattanooga STAND, and Causeway, a nonprofit supporting civic entrepreneurism.
-In 2010 he represented the Chattanooga region as a Marshall Fellow in Europe, and in 2012 he will become a trustee of the Lyndhurst Foundation.
+In 2010 he represented the Chattanooga region as a Marshall Fellow in Europe, and in 2012 he became a trustee of the Lyndhurst Foundation.

 An NCAA Division I fencer in college, Stephen graduated from the University of North Carolina at Chapel Hill with Highest Distinction, ranked 8th in a class of 4,000.
 While studying abroad in 1989 and ‘90, he produced an on-site photo & audio journal of the political revolutions breaking out across Eastern Europe, including Romania, Hungary, Czechoslovakia, East and West Berlin.
 He spent Christmas 1989 hammering pieces off the Berlin Wall, pieces he keeps to this day.